 - Find the back panel and the flannel.
 Layer the flannel against the wrong side of the back panel.
 The raw edges of both layers should be flush all around.

-- Machine baste the flannel square to the wrong side of the back blanket panel, using a ¼” seam allowance.
+- Machine baste the flannel square to the wrong side of the back blanket panel around all four sides, using a ¼” seam allowance.

 - Carefully pin the extra ruffle fabric away from the corners so it does not get caught up in the stitching when the front and back are sewn together,